 - a.
-Intentionally or recklessly causing physical harm to another person or to self. - b.
-Unauthorized use, possession, or storage of any weapon, ammunition, or realistic replica of a weapon on University premises or at University-sponsored activities. - Intentionally initiating or causing any false report, warning, or threat of fire, explosion, or other emergency. - d.
-Intentionally or recklessly disrupting normal University functions and processes, Universitysponsored activities, or any function, process or activity on University premises including, but not limited to: studying, learning, teaching, public speaking, meetings, research, approved

-- demonstrations, University business operations, processes or administration, or fire, police, or other emergency services. - e.
+Physical Harm.
+Intentionally or recklessly causing physical harm to another person. - b.
+Weapons.
+Unauthorized use, possession, or storage of any weapon, ammunition, or realistic replica of a weapon on University premises or at University-sponsored activities unless an exemption is allowed in accordance with the University's weapons policy.
+The term "weapon" means any object or substance designed to inflict a wound, cause injury or incapacitate including, but not limited to, any weapon from which a shot readily capable of producing death or serious injury may be discharged; any knife other than an ordinary pocket knife; sharp tools such as axes; billy or nightstick; blackjack or slapjack; nunchaku karate stick; shuriken or death star; and artificial knuckles made from metal, plastic or similar hard material. - c.
+False Report.
+Intentionally initiating or causing any false report, warning, or threat of fire, explosion, or other emergency. - d.
+Disruption.
+Intentionally or recklessly disrupting normal University functions and processes, University-sponsored activities, or any function, process or activity on University premises including, but not limited to: studying, learning, teaching, public speaking, meetings, research, approved demonstrations, University business operations, processes or administration, or fire, police, or other emergency services. - e.
+Sanction Violation.
 Knowingly violating the terms of any disciplinary sanction imposed in accordance with this policy. - f.
-Intentionally or recklessly misusing or damaging fire or other safety equipment. - g.
+Fire Safety.
+Intentionally or recklessly misusing or damaging fire or other safety equipment, causing a fire which damages University or personal property or causes injury, or failure to evacuate a University-controlled building during a fire alarm. - g.
+Controlled Substance.
 Unauthorized distribution, possession, or use of any controlled substance or illegal drug, as defined by the Kentucky Revised Statutes, Chapter 218A. - h.
+Underage Consumption.
 Providing alcoholic beverages to individuals under 21 years of age, or possession or use of alcoholic beverages by individuals under 21 years of age. - i.
-Unauthorized possession of an open container of an alcoholic beverage. - Unauthorized distribution of alcoholic beverages or possession of alcoholic beverages for purposes of distribution. - k.
-Misrepresenting information or furnishing false information to a University official. - 1.
-Forging, altering, misrepresenting, counterfeiting, or misusing any University (1) document, (2) identification/authentication method/mechanism or (3) access device or process. - m.
+Open Container.
+Unauthorized possession of an open container of an alcoholic beverage. - j.
+Alcohol Distribution.
+Unauthorized distribution of alcoholic beverages or possession of alcoholic beverages for purposes of distribution. - k.
+Misrepresentation.
+Misrepresenting information or furnishing false information to a University official. - I. Falsification.
+Forging, altering, misrepresenting, counterfeiting, or misusing any University document, identification/authentication method/mechanism or access device or process. - m.
+Expression Interference.
 Intentionally and substantially interfering with the freedom of expression of others. - n.
-Theft or misuse of property or of services on University premises, at University-sponsored activities, or from University organization(s) or group(s), or knowing possession of stolen property or use of stolen services on University premises, at University-sponsored activities, or from University organization(s) or group(s). - o.
-Intentionally or recklessly destroying or damaging property or the property of others. - p.
-Failure to comply with the reasonable directions of University officials, including campus police officers acting in the performance of their duties. - q.
-Violation of any government laws or ordinances, or of any University rules, regulations, or policies as approved by University Officials. - r.
-Unauthorized presence on or use of University premises, facilities, or property. - s.
-Unauthorized use, possession, or storage of fireworks; incendiary, dangerous, or noxious devices or materials; or chemicals that could pose a health risk, either by themselves or in conjunction with other chemicals. - t.
-The use of actions or speech to express or suggest intent to physically injure an individual(s), or causing a person to have a reasonable apprehension that harm may occur. - u.
-Intentionally engaging in sexual conduct with another person without the consent of that person. - v.
-Engaging in sexual harassment.
+Theft.
+Theft or misuse of property or of services on University premises, at University-sponsored activities, or from University organization(s) or group(s), or knowing possession of stolen property or use of stolen services on University premises, at University-sponsored activities, or from University organization(s) or group(s). - Destruction of Property.
+Intentionally or recklessly destroying or damaging property or the property of others.